 Emergency or Elaborate Surgeries

-Surgeries such as simple tumor removals, front paw declaw in cats, laceration or abscess repairs, and other time-efficient procedures as determined by the veterinarian will be available at Trusty Vet.
+Surgeries such as simple tumor removals, urinary bladder stone removal, front paw declawing in cats, laceration or abscess repairs, and other time-efficient procedures as determined by the veterinarian are also available at Trusty Vet.